 As proposed by the American chemist G.N.Lewis, atoms are stable when they contain eight electrons in their valence shell.
-Most of the atoms have less than eight electrons in their valence shells (except the noble gases in the group 18 of the periodic table); therefore, they are not stable.
-These atoms tend to react with each other, to become stable.
-Thus, each atom can achieve a noble gas electronic configuration.
-This can be done by forming ionic bonds, covalent bonds or metallic bonds.
-Electronegativity of atoms becomes a deciding factor when bonds are forming.
-When two atoms having similar or very low electronegativity difference, react together, they form a covalent bond by sharing electrons.
-When the number of sharing electrons is more than one from each atom, multiple bonds result.
-Bond making releases energy and bond breaking requires energy.
-This energy is stored in the bond.
+Most of the atoms have less than eight electrons in their valence shells (except the noble gases in group 18 of the periodic table); therefore, they are not stable.
+Hence, these atoms tend to react with each other, to become stable.
+It can occur by forming ionic bonds, covalent bonds or metallic bonds depending on the electronegativity of atoms.
+When two atoms have similar or very low electronegativity difference, react together, they form a covalent bond by sharing electrons.
+Bond energy and bond dissociation energy are two concepts regarding covalent chemical bonds.

-• For example, in methane molecule, bond dissociation energies for C-H bonds are 435 kJ/mol, 444 kJ/mol, 444 kJ/mol and 339 kJ/mol.
+For example, in methane molecule, bond dissociation energies for C-H bonds are 439 kJ/mol, 460 kJ/mol, 423 kJ/mol and 339 kJ/mol.
 However, the bond energy of the C-H of methane is 414 kJ/mol, which is the average of all four values.
 Further, for a molecule, bond dissociation energy may not necessarily be equal to the bond energy (as for above-given methane example).
 For a diatomic molecule, bond energy and the bond dissociation energy are the same.

 Below infographic on the difference between bond energy and bond dissociation energy provides more details on the differences.

 Summary – Bond Energy vs Bond Dissociation Energy

 Bond dissociation energy is different from the bond energy.
 Bond energy is the average value of all the bond dissociation energies of a molecule.
 Hence, the key difference between bond energy and bond dissociation energy is that the bond energy is an average value whereas the bond dissociation energy is a particular value for a particular bond.